birromer/labyrinthe/readme.md

 # TD5 of the C++ class at ENSTA Bretagne

 ## Folders:
-`build/` is the temporary folder for building `include/` has the header files
+`build/` is the temporary folder for building
+`include/` has the header files
 `src/` has the source files
 `data/` has the input files for the labyrinth
-`tests/` will store the test source files
+`tests/` has the test source files
-`doc/` will have the generated documentation
+`doc/` has the generated documentation

 ## Building:
 In order to build you must simply